 Prerequisite(s): Grade of C- or better in CHM 221.
+Corequisite(s): Concurrent registration in CHM 325 required.
 The theory and principles of instrumental methods of analysis, with emphasis placed on spectroscopic (UV/VIS, IR, AA), mass spectrometric, and chromatographic methods of analysis.